 To apply to become a full AAT member they will need to successfully complete AAT's Advanced Diploma in Accounting (Level 4), meet our work experience requirements and submit a professional referee.
 If successful, they will be entitled to use the designatory letters MAAT after their name.

-An AAT Accountant (MAAT) can perform the same accounting tasks as a chartered accountant, however they are unable to sign off an auditor's report.
+An AAT full member (MAAT) can perform the same accounting tasks as a chartered accountant, however they are unable to sign off an auditor's report.
 AAT professional members are globally recognised - AAT is a full member of IFAC (the International Federation of Accountants).

 We're here to help